 Research and reach out to the professional your audience would love to listen to.
 It can be an industry expert, an opinion leader or even a celebrity.

-Interviews are great because it can be a good incentive, it builds your trustworthiness and very easy to advertise it on social media.
+Interviews are great because they can be a good incentive, it builds your trustworthiness and very easy to advertise it on social media.

 10. Create share-worthy infographics